morgen-peschke/trans-factsheet/README.md

 * [De Vries et al. 14](https://pubmed.ncbi.nlm.nih.gov/25201798/)
     * Longitudinal study on the **effectiveness of puberty suppression, hormones, and later sex reassignment surgery** on trans individuals in improving mental outcomes
-    * 55 trans youth (22 transfem and 33 transmasc) were followed over an 8 year period from before starting blockers (mean aged 13.6 years)
+    * 55 trans youth (22 transfem and 33 transmasc) were followed over an 8-year period from before starting blockers (mean aged 13.6 years)
     * While many studies like this compare those after treatment to those before treatment, this study also made **comparisons to the general population **and still found that psychological function was on par or better.